 Open surgery is performed at all ages, and involves an incision in the side or back to get to the kidney and remove the blockage, then repair the ureter.

-Laparoscopic surgery, a minimally invasive technique, can now be used in all ages, and usually involve the assistance of robotic surgery to help with the delicate repair.
+Laparoscopic surgery using the surgical robot, a minimally invasive technique, can now be used in all ages, and usually involve the assistance of robotic surgery to help with the delicate repair.
 The success rates of both are similar, but children having a laparoscopic procedure can usually return home sooner (one day) and are back to normal activity sooner.